-8. PLASTERERS, LOCAL 66
+9. PLASTERERS, LOCAL 66

-For employees in Class 7361 Plasterer, the City agrees to provide four (4) pairs of protective overalls for each employee and gloves used for the trade.
+For employees in Class 7361 Plasterer, the City agrees to provide four (4) pairs of protective overalls (or work pants) for each employee and gloves used for the trade.
 The cost of overalls and laundry of the same shall be paid by the City.
 In addition, the department will furnish adequate foul weather gear.

-9. ROOFERS, LOCAL 40
+10. ROOFERS, LOCAL 40

-The City agrees to provide annually four (4) pairs of pants, four (4) shirts, coveralls or other protective clothing for each employee in Classifications 9343 Roofer and 9344 Roofer Supervisor I. The cost of the above clothing and laundry shall be paid by the City.
+The City agrees to provide annually four (4) pairs of work pants, four (4) shirts, coveralls or other protective clothing for each employee in Classifications 9343 Roofer and 9344 Roofer Supervisor I. The cost of the above clothing and laundry shall be paid by the City.

-10. SHEET METAL WORKERS, LOCAL 104
+11. SHEET METAL WORKERS, LOCAL 104